In the past several decades, we’ve seen that college costs tend to increase, on average, by about twice the consumer inflation rate.

 Public funds funneled to the most fortunate

-It’s no wonder, then, that those who did not attend college put more emphasis on career preparation and less on personal growth in the Pew Research Center study mentioned earlier.
 Because college is more expensive for the less privileged, weighing the costs and benefits of going to college differs across income brackets.
-Less privileged students who need the money for education the most are going to have the hardest time getting it, and will receive a less glamorous education.
+Unless they qualify for highly sought-after athletic or academic scholarships, less privileged students who need the money for education the most are going to have the hardest time getting it, and will receive a less glamorous education.

-The cost of college?
+The real cost of college?
 Not the same for everyone